teonite/matrix/README.md

    helm install element-web . --values=values.yaml
    ```

-4. Open url defined in hosts section in `values.yaml` and check if everything is working.

 ### Element TLS Setup

-In order to add tls to your **element web** you have follow theses steps:
+In order to add tls to your **element web** you have to follow theses steps:

 1. Open `tls-setup` folder, and run:
     ```bash